-Another kind of a semi-nonlinear interferometer consists of a BS and PDC element as the preparer and analyzer, respectively.
-In such a scenario, and depending on the input state, the analyzer can be seeded with path-entangled light, resulting in yet another interesting form of coherence that is, however, not discussed in the context of this work.
+Another kind of seminonlinear interferometer consists of a BS and PDC element as the preparer and analyzer, respectively.
+In such a scenario, and depending on the input state, the analyzer can be seeded with path-entangled light, resulting in yet another interesting form of coherence that is, however, not discussed in the context of this paper.